Research Areas Overview

 To a great extent, a person's life chances are set by the time he or she finishes school, and both the schooling system and other institutions governing child development play major roles in influencing these opportunities.
-Led by Professor Jesse Rothstein, the Opportunity Lab’s Education and Child Development Initiative is focused on investigating the impacts of childhood experiences on opportunity for life-long success.
+Led by Professors Jesse Rothstein and Ted Miguel, the Opportunity Lab’s Education and Child Development Initiative is focused on investigating the impacts of childhood experiences on opportunity for life-long success.
 Our scholars lead the discussion on the impact of educational institutions on equality of opportunity.
 Central research topics include the effects of preschool programs for disadvantaged children, the role of elementary and secondary school funding, teacher quality, and the impact of segregation on student outcomes.
 Our work also extends to postsecondary education, including the measurement of colleges’ “value-added” for their graduates’ earnings, admissions policies and racial diversity, and the role of student debt in occupational choices.
 To view Education & Child Development research please click HERE.

 The Opportunity Lab’s Health Initiative conducts and synthesizes economic research with the primary goals of improving lives and reducing inequality through the more efficient provision of health care services.
 The core research team, led by Professors Benjamin Handel and Jonathan Kolstad, partners with policy organizations and business to deliver key research insights.
 The Initiative focuses on research that uses sophisticated economic methods to study large micro-level datasets on consumer and producer and behavior in health care markets.
 Some of the primary research topics include consumer behavior and market regulation in health insurance markets, physician performance in the context of different payment and technology mechanisms, consumer choices of health care services and providers, and equitable systems for national health care provision.
 To view Health research please click HERE.